TBGAnsell/LipIDens/README.md

 Select the required protocol stage when prompted.

-In addition, a jupyter notebook tutorial is provided to assist implementation (`LipIDens_Protocol_jupyter_notebook.ipynb`).
+In addition, a jupyter notebook tutorial is provided to assist implementation (`LipIDens.ipynb`).

 ## Citation: